 My simple way to take care of the “don’t click ‘like’” practice is to use the “News Feed Eradicator for Facebook” plugin on Chrome, which does exactly what it sounds like.

-The other method I’m using is to enable a blocking session with the Freedom app—which cuts me off from distracting websites and apps like Facebook during pre-defined periods.
+The other method I’m using is to enable a blocking session with the Freedom app—which cuts me off from distracting websites and apps like Facebook and Fanfiction during pre-defined periods.

 What’s the Verdict?